patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Functionality/Functionality.md

 # If you use typescript, the name of the interface to display props for
 # These are found through the sourceProps function provided in patternfly-docs.source.js
 sortValue: 3
+propComponents: ['DataViewFilters', 'DataViewTextFilter']
 sourceLink: https://github.com/patternfly/react-data-view/blob/main/packages/module/patternfly-docs/content/extensions/data-view/examples/Functionality/Functionality.md
 ---
 import { useMemo } from 'react';
+import { BrowserRouter, useSearchParams } from 'react-router-dom';
-import { useDataViewPagination, useDataViewSelection } from '@patternfly/react-data-view/dist/dynamic/Hooks';
+import { useDataViewPagination, useDataViewSelection, useDataViewFilters } from '@patternfly/react-data-view/dist/dynamic/Hooks';
 import { DataView } from '@patternfly/react-data-view/dist/dynamic/DataView';
 import { BulkSelect, BulkSelectValue } from '@patternfly/react-component-groups/dist/dynamic/BulkSelect';
 import { DataViewToolbar } from '@patternfly/react-data-view/dist/dynamic/DataViewToolbar';
 import { DataViewTable } from '@patternfly/react-data-view/dist/dynamic/DataViewTable';
+import { DataViewFilters } from '@patternfly/react-data-view/dist/dynamic/DataViewFilters';
-import { BrowserRouter, useSearchParams } from 'react-router-dom';
+import { DataViewTextFilter } from '@patternfly/react-data-view/dist/dynamic/DataViewTextFilter';

 This is a list of functionality you can use to manage data displayed in the **data view**.